 Congratulations if you are preparing to get married.
-We have put together some answers to common questions to guide you and would be delighted to share your great day with you.
+We would be delighted to be part of your wedding day.
+To help you, we have put together some answers to common questions to guide you as you begin to plan your special day.

 Can I get married in St Matthew & St James Church, Mossley Hill?

-In order to marry in any Church of England church a couple first has to show one of seven possible qualifying connections.
+In order to marry in any Church of England church a couple first has to show one of seven possible connections.
 The most common are that you live in the parish, or that you already attend the church.
 However, there are several other connections which may enable you to marry here.
 You can look through the list of connections and check which parish you live in here.
+Please don’t hesitate to contact our Church Administrator, Kathryn, if you are unsure about any of this.

 How much will it cost?

-The Church of England set the statutory fees for weddings each year and each church has discretion to add fees for a verger and heating costs.
-In 2017 the basic cost for a wedding at Mossley Hill is £506 (Summer – no heating) £566 (Winter – with heating).
-There are a number of optional extras such as the organist and choir.
+The Church of England sets the statutory fees for weddings each year and each church has discretion to add fees for a verger and heating costs.
+For a copy of the fees for the current year please contact Kathryn.

 Can I get married in church if I’ve been divorced?